A marketing consultant’s website is their first case study. Every CTA, headline, and piece of proof is either evidence for or against hiring them.

 Blog-first, consulting-second

-“Hey, I’m Tom.
-I’m a dad, blogger and consultant based in Brooklyn, NY.”
-That’s the entire homepage hero for Tom Critchlow’s site.
-No CTA above the fold.
-No client logos.
-No testimonials in sight.
+The entire homepage hero for Tom Critchlow’s site is a casual personal introduction with no CTA, no client logos, and no testimonials in sight.
 The site is a blog that happens to have a consulting page, not the other way around.

-This works because the content does the selling.
+This works because the content drives the pipeline.
 Tom’s book (The Strategic Independent), his SEO MBA courses, and years of long-form writing have built an audience that finds him when they need strategy help.
 Client logos (NYT, Google, Angi, Finder) and a “CEO Whisperer” testimonial live on the consulting sub-page, not the homepage.

 For consultants without an existing audience, this model is hard to replicate.
 Tom’s blog had years to compound before the pipeline followed.